Ukraine forces break through Russian defences in south, advance in east

 A substantial advance down river could cut them off entirely.

-Ukraine appears to be on course to achieve several of its battlefield objectives, giving Kyiv "a much better defensive position to ride out what probably will be a tamping down of the hot fighting over the winter," Celeste Wallander, a senior Pentagon official, said on Monday.
+Ukraine appears to be on course to achieve several of its battlefield objectives, giving it "a much better defensive position to ride out what probably will be a tamping down of the hot fighting over the winter", Celeste Wallander, a senior Pentagon official, said on Monday.

-Since the start of September, Ukrainian forces have swiftly seized territory in the east to gain control of Russian supply lines, cutting off larger Russian forces and forcing them to retreat.

 Just hours after a concert on Moscow's Red Square on Friday where Russian President Vladimir Putin proclaimed the provinces of Donetsk, Luhansk, Kherson and Zaporizhzhia to be Russian territory forever, Ukraine recaptured Lyman, the main Russian bastion in the north of Donetsk province.

-That has opened the way for it to advance deep into Luhansk province, threatening supply routes to territory Moscow captured in some of the war's bloodiest battles in June and July.

-Russia's flagging fortunes have led to a shift in mood on once triumphal state media, where talkshow hosts have been acknowledging setbacks and searching for scapegoats.
+Russia's flagging fortunes have led to a shift in mood on state media, where talkshow hosts have been acknowledging setbacks and searching for scapegoats.

 "For a certain period of time, things won't be easy for us.
-We shouldn't be expecting good news right now," said Vladimir Solovyov, the most prominent presenter on state TV.
+We shouldn't be expecting good news right now," said Vladimir Solovyov, the most prominent presenter on state television.

 Two Putin allies ridicule Russia's war machine in public